-The Lamma Island Family Walk Trail is a 5 km trail that connects Sok Kwu Wan to Yung Shue Wan, the two major piers on the island.
+The Lamma Island Family Walk Trail is a leisurely 5 km route linking Sok Kwu Wan and Yung Shue Wan, the two main villages on Lamma Island.
 The trail is easy, scenic, suitable for everyone as it involves minimal climbing.

 About the Lamma Island Family Walk